time-link/timelink-kleio/README.md

 The _Timelink-Kleio translator_ implements a subset of the Kleio notation designed for the Timelink database system. _Timelink_ provides a set of data models designed for handling person-oriented information collected in historical documents.

-This is how a baptism looks like in _Timelink_ keio notation:
+This is how a (portuguese) baptism looks like in _Timelink_ Kleio notation:

       bap$b1714-2/12/11714/fl.117v./igreja de sao silvestre/manuel lopes serra (padre)